Dua for Marriage: Islamic Prayers for Love and Nikah.

 1. “O Allah, make our wedding day blessed, filled with Your remembrance, and the start of a righteous marriage.”

-2. “My Lord, accept our nikah as an act of worship and bless our union with happiness in this life and next.”
+2. “My Lord, accept our nikah as an act of worship and bless our union with happiness in this life and the next.”

 3. “Allah, protect our wedding from extravagance and make it simple yet meaningful according to Your pleasure.”